LeeAllenK/Match-Em-Up-Nephew/README.md

 <div id="header" >
  <h1 class="heading-element" dir="auto">Optimizations:</h1>
-  When I improve this project, I would update the type of cards that could be chosen.
+  When I improve this project, I would update the type of decks that can be chosen.
 I would focus on using React to build and React Native for a mobile approach.
 </div>

 <div id="header">